THEOplayer/iOS-Connector/Code/Conviva-VerizonMedia/README.md

 # THEOPlayer 🤝 Conviva

-The THEOplayer-Connector-Conviva for iOS provides an integration between the THEOplayerSDK and ConvivaSDK.
-It connects to the Conviva backend and reports events fired from THEOplayer instances.
+The THEOplayer-Connector-Conviva-VerizonMedia for iOS provides an integration between the THEOplayerSDK and ConvivaSDK.
+It connects to the Conviva backend and reports events fired from THEOplayer instances (including VerizonMedia ad events).

-For example xcode projects with this connector see [Conviva-Examples](../Conviva-Examples).
+For example xcode projects with this connector see [Conviva-VerizonMedia-Examples](../Conviva-VerizonMedia-Examples).

-**Verizon Media**

-For custom THEOplayerSDK builds with the VerizonMedia feature, use the [Conviva-VerizonMedia](../Conviva-VerizonMedia) connector.

 ## Installation